UncleJerry/Filmroom/README.md

 # Filmroom, an image process playground

-> With the help of Core Image to implement custom kernel.
 >
+>
-> Currently Swift 3 + iOS 10
+> Swift 3 + iOS 10 or Swift 4 + macOS 10.13

-## Filter include
+## iOS Filter include

 - [x] Exposure,
 - [x] Shadow & highlight
 - [x] Saturation
 - [x] Contrast
 - [x] HSL for Orange

-- [ ] Color Management
-- [ ] To be continued …
+## macOS Filter Features

+- [x] Gamma Correction
+- [x] Real-Time Rendering via MTKView
+	- [x] Adapted aspect radio
+	- [x] Lowest CPU cost with fewest data type conversion

+This way is much more faster than DispatchQueue method.

 ## Test

 Thanks to Core Image, you can test these filters by images supported by it.
 Output is available.

 ## Kernel codes

-All Kernels locate in CustomKernel functions from CustomFilter.swift, you can also find them in Kernels.cikernel with comments under the root directory.
+All Kernels locate in CustomKernel functions from CustomFilter.swift, you can also find them in Kernels.cikernel for Core Image Kernel with comments under the iOS directory.
+The Metal Kernel is located in macOS folder.

-## Filter Chain
-The app links all filters together by this order:

-1. Exposure
-2. Shadow
-3. Highlight
-4. Contrast
-5. Saturation
-6. HSV (HSL)

-This flow is based on my experience on Lightroom, but requires more experiment